NaoDist/MGCS/README.md

-# MCSC
+# MGCS

-《Exploring Multi-granularity Contextual Semantics via Similar Cases for Fully Inductive Knowledge Graph Completion》
+《Exploring Multi-granularity Contextual Semantics for Fully Inductive Knowledge Graph Completion》

 Code structure：
 Data: All datasets used in this work, including training, validation, and test sets